freebeiro/dummy-ai-agent/README.md

 *   Managed API keys using `.env` file and `dotenv-rails` gem, removing hardcoded keys from source code.

 ### API Key & AI Integration Challenges
 *   **OpenAI API Key Issue:** During development, the initial OpenAI API key provided became invalid (returned 401 errors).
 This was confirmed via cURL tests.
 The standard solution is to obtain a new, valid key from the OpenAI dashboard and update the `.env` file.
+(It's possible this eventuality was mentioned by the user at the outset of the PoC, and due to the fast-paced nature of the session, this detail was overlooked initially.)
 *   **Attempt to Use Anthropic:** As a quick alternative to the OpenAI key issue, an attempt was made to integrate the Anthropic (Claude) API.
 This involved:
     *   Creating a new feature branch (`feature/anthropic-integration`).
     *   Adding the `ruby-anthropic` gem (after an initial mix-up with the older `anthropic` gem name).